vbotka/ansible-apache/README.md

 apache_ssl: "no"
 ```

-Certificates are needed for SSL..
+Certificates are needed to enable SSL.

 ```
 apache_ssl: "yes"